The-Chinese-Room/InkpotDemo/README.md

 					- The most minimal demo using the default ink story.
 				Intro
 					- An intro screen for those that don't read docs.
+				Test
+					- for testing out all list operations.
 			Props
 				BP_InkyCube
 					- actor blueprint showing how to get Ink variable change notification.